What Makes an Argument Convincing?

 The Importance of Timing and Context

 The context in which an argument is presented and the timing can significantly affect its persuasiveness.
-Arguments are more likely to be persuasive when they are relevant to the audience’s current situation and when the audience is in a state of openness to new information.
+Arguments are more likely to resonate when they are relevant to the audience’s current situation and when the audience is open to new information.
+For example, the same policy argument framed during an election year may persuade far more people than in an economic boom.
+Context dictates receptiveness.
 This is why timing, context, and understanding the audience’s needs and mindset are crucial in persuasion.

-It’s important to note that once people commit to something, they’re more likely to follow through with it.
-You can leverage this by getting the other party to agree on a smaller, uncontested point before building up to your main argument.
+It’s also important to note that once people commit to something, they’re more likely to follow through with it.
+You can leverage this by getting the other party to agree on a smaller, uncontested point before building up to your main argument, establishing psychological consistency that strengthens acceptance of your overall message.

 Humanizing Persuasion